Skip to main content

 • Chromogranin A (CgA)

-In many cases, the only way to know for sure if a person has some type of pancreatic NET is to remove cells from the tumor and look at them in the lab.
+In many cases, the only way to know for sure if a person has a pNET is to remove cells from the tumor and look at them in the lab.
 This procedure is called a biopsy.
-Biopsies can be done in different ways.
+Biopsies are done in different ways.

 Endoscopic biopsy: Doctors can also biopsy a tumor during an endoscopy.
 The doctor passes an endoscope (a thin, flexible, tube with a small video camera on the end) into the throat, down the esophagus, and into the small intestine near the pancreas.
 At this point, the doctor can either use endoscopic ultrasound (EUS) to pass a needle into the tumor or endoscopic retrograde cholangiopancreatography (ERCP) to remove cells from the bile or pancreatic ducts.
 These tests are described in more detail above.

 Surgical biopsy: In rare cases, an endoscopic biopsy or a CT-guided needle biopsy will not be able to get enough tissue to identify the type of tumor.
 In such cases, surgery may be needed to remove a tissue sample.
-Surgical biopsies are done much less often now than in the past since PNETs are mostly diagnosed using imaging (CT or MRI scans), somatostatin receptor-based imaging, EUS biopsy, and checking for excessive levels of hormones.
+Surgical biopsies are done much less often now than in the past since pancreatic NETs are mostly diagnosed using imaging (CT or MRI scans), somatostatin receptor-based imaging, EUS biopsy, and checking for excessive levels of hormones.

 Some people might not need a biopsy